molepi-precmed/trans-qtls/genoscores/readme.md

   - `gscript` -- path to the GENOSCORES script.
   - `N` -- how many chromosomes do you want to run in parallel?
 This depends on the size of the target cohort and available computational resources.
   - `inputfile` -- modify accordingly to the full name of your target cohort files.
 If the names have any suffixes after chromosome ID, these need to be added.
+3. [analysis.hpc.cli.sh](analysis.hpc.cli.sh) is a BASH script which executes [example.analysis.R](example.analysis.R) for a single specified chromosome.
+This script takes one additional CLI argument `chr` which denotes the chromosome number for which analysis is to be run.
+This script is useful for high performance computing (HPC) type of analysis where each chromsome can be submitted to a queue within a job array created by the job script.

 ## General notes

 1. If multiple analyses are to be run (eQTL, pQTL, etc), then it may be helpful to either: